xrrocha/word-scrambler/README.md

 Ouch! 😀

-This regular expression is composed of the following five parts:
+This regular expression is comprised of the following five parts:

 1. `\p{IsLatin}`: we require the first character to be a Latin letter
 2. `(\p{IsLatin})`: we require the second character to be a Latin letter as